How to Take a Day Trip from Venice to Verona (Train, Car & Tours)

 One-Day Verona Itinerary: What to See & Do

-For anyone who might want a self guided tour this is a perfect place to start otherwise, check out my other blog: Is One Day Enough for Verona, Italy?
+For anyone who might want a self-guided tour, this is a perfect place to start otherwise, check out my other blog: Is One Day Enough for Verona, Italy?
 Here’s How to Make it Work

 Morning: Explore the Historic Center